HackAtUCI/starter-pack-full-stack-web-app/frontend/README.md

 ### Windows

-To use React, we first need to download Node.js and npm (Node Package Manager), which you can download Node.js from its [official website](https://nodejs.org/en/download/).
+To use React, we first need to download Node.js and npm (Node Package Manager).
+You can download both from its [official website](https://nodejs.org/en/download/).
 After downloading and installing, make sure everything is up-to-date by running these commands:

 ```
 node -v